 - Fun fact: This magical trail was featured in Jurassic Park.

 - A must-see spot for an otherworldly hiking experience.
+A permit is needed May 15th to September 15th.

 - Accessible Trails